eclipse-openj9/openj9-docs/docs/dump_javadump.md

 The MEMINFO section records how much memory is allocated to the Java heap (`1STHEAPTYPE Object Memory`), how much is in use, and how much is free.
 Solving your problem might be as simple as setting a larger heap size when you start your application.

-If you don't know what size the Java heap was set to, you might find that information in the ENVINFO section, which records the command line options that were used when the application started.
+If you don't know what size the Java heap was set to, you might find that information in the ENVINFO section, which records the command-line options that were used when the application started.
 Look or search for the `1CIUSERARGS    UserArgs:` string and review the entries that are recorded for all lines that start `2CIUSERARG`.
 The Java heap size is set by the `-Xmx` option.
 If the size has not been set on the command line by `-Xmx`, the default value applies, which you can find in [Default Settings](openj9_defaults.md).